 Whether you believe in God, angels, guides, the Buddha within, Atman, universal love and energy that unites all life, the beauty and life-force of nature, none of this, all of this, part of this—or if you have no idea at all and feel clueless—welcome to the Life Journey.
 The truth is that you are here right now on this planet.
 I believe you are here for a reason.
 You might agree or disagree, or you might be unsure.

 The career-life paradigm VALUES each person and all the life roles they are playing, have played, and want to play someday.
-Because playing a role means putting time and energy into various roles, every person always is playing at least four to five roles as they are on their life journey.
+Because playing a role means putting time and energy into various roles, every person is always playing at least four to five roles as they are on their life journey.
 The main nine career-life roles are described further on.

-Imagine that "career" is really the way each person gives or receives "care" using ANY of the major life roles.
+Imagine that "career" is really IS the way each person gives or receives "care" using ANY of the major life roles.
 Also imagine that each time a person gives or receives CARE, this "caring experience" can either ALLOW or BLOCK one's personality type from being expressed in the interactions that take place within the various career-life roles.
 If the roles provide a good "fit" for one's personality type, we call this a congruent fit vs an incongruent fit when the roles block the individual's personality type from being expressed.

 The various life roles provide potential environments into which one's personality can be released, thus resulting in an Energy Release (ER) between that person and whatever other person(s) or situation(s) are involved in these life roles.
 Thus, putting CARE together with the ER (energy release that can either occur or be blocked whenever we interact within these life roles), we have CARE ER or "CAREER".

 The following discussion can change your life and bring more meaning into all that you do with all your career-life roles, including opening up creative ways you can earn income in your work role.
-Finding purpose in all that you do is an important step to having some sense of happiness, satisfaction, and fulfllment, even when life doesn't seem to move in the direction you wanted or expected.
+Finding purpose in all that you do is an important step to having some sense of happiness, satisfaction, fulfllment and joy, even when life doesn't seem to move in the direction you wanted or expected.
 Life

 Ideally, discover this in your work.
 This IS possible.
 And, there are several life roles in which to experience purpose, meaning, and passion, when work is not able to provide you an appropriate outlet for your desire to make a difference, your way!
 Your work still provides income, and that's important.